-Searching for faces is a fundamental task in various security-critical domains (e.g., surveillance).
+Searching for faces is a fundamental task in various security-critical domains (e.g. surveillance).
 Sometimes people search for a face held in memory, and sometimes they match two faces seen together.
 These tasks require overlapping but not identical skills.

-Intuitively, we might assume that humans can search for more than one unfamiliar face at a time.
+We might assume that humans can search for more than one unfamiliar face at a time.
 The reality is quite different.

 People are good at searching for or comparing familiar faces even when the two images of the face include changes in viewpoint, lighting and expression.
 In comparison, searching for or comparing unfamiliar faces is very difficult.
 Security tasks of face matching and face recognition usually involve relatively unfamiliar faces.